awell-health/awell-extensions/extensions/healthie/README.md

 Cancels an appointment with a given `id`.

+## Get metric entry

+Retrieve the most recent metric entry from a given `category`.
 ## Create metric entry

 Create a metric entry for a patient in Healthie.